Suddhasvatta007/Business-Value-Driven-Regression-Test-in-Agile-An-Intelligence-Approach-/README.md

 # Business-Value-Driven Regression Test in Agile: An Intelligence Approach

-This repository contains the code and datasets for a research project comparing four different algorithms for the constrained test case selection problem: a baseline Binary Constrained Particle Swarm Optimization (BCPSO), a Requirement-centric Genetic Algorithm (RTSGA), a hybrid GA with Hill Climbing (RTSGA-HC), and a purely Random Selector (RAND).
+This repository contains the code and datasets for a research project comparing five different algorithms for the constrained test case selection problem: a baseline Binary Constrained Particle Swarm Optimization (BCPSO), a Greedy algorithm, a Requirement-centric Genetic Algorithm (RTSGA), a hybrid GA with Hill Climbing (RTSGA-HC), and a purely Random Selector (RAND).

 The project is structured to allow for the generation of synthetic datasets and the subsequent analysis of these datasets by each algorithm.